Egmont Arens: Printing and publishing

 Arens began his fine press printing and publishing career at the Washington Square Book Shop.
 A hand-operated printing press was located in the back room, where writers and artists would sit and exchange ideas.
 Arens published nine issues of Playboy: a portfolio of art and satire between 1919 and 1924.
 Among the writers published in Playboy were Djuna Barnes, E. E. Cummings, Lola Ridge, Max Weber, Ben Hecht, and D. H. Lawrence.
-Artists included Georgia O'Keeffe, Rockwell Kent, Hunt Diedrich, and photographer Alfred Stieglitz.
+Artists included Gaston Lachaise, Georgia O'Keeffe, Rockwell Kent, Hunt Diedrich, and photographer Alfred Stieglitz.
 George Bellows and Alexander Brook were among the other artists he published.

 Arens operated the Flying Stag Press from 1918 to 1927.
 In 1918, he began publishing a guidebook, The Little Book of Greenwich Village.
 Flying Stag Press published: Paul Thévenaz, a record of his life and art, by Alice de la Mer, a limited edition of 1,000 numbered copies in 1922, and Drawings by Rockwell Kent: A Portfolio of Prints, with 28 of Kent's black and white prints, in 1924.
 Arens also published plays, one of which was The Angel Intrudes, by Floyd Dell, Flying Stag Plays, No. 3, in 1918.
 In addition, Arens worked on The Memoirs of Jacques Casanova De Seingalt, the Aventuros Edition, 12 volumes each with a frontispiece from an engraving by Rockwell Kent, translated into English by Arthur Machen with an introduction by Arthur Symons, in 1925.
+The Flying Stag Press also published exhibition material for the Whitney Studio Club in the 1920s.

 Arens was art editor for Vanity Fair from 1922 to 1923, when that periodical was printing the work of young innovative artists.
 He was the editor of Creative Arts from 1925 to 1927.

 From 1926 until 1928, Arens was an editor of the radical art and literature journal New Masses.
 The entire editorial staff and executive board was replaced in 1928 to be more overtly Stalinist.